-As founder and president of Emergent Method, Nick Speyrer is a proven, innovative professional who leads a team of more than 40 full-time, part-time, and project-based team members who work across Louisiana and beyond to provide unparalleled services to clients in the public, private, and non-profit sectors.
-Under his leadership, Emergent Method has rapidly grown to become the leading management and strategy consulting firm in the state, with his work in particular focused around managing large-scale organizational transformations, strategic planning, and community outreach efforts for high-profile clients ranging from local and state government agencies to regional not-for-profit organizations and Fortune 1000 companies.
+As founder and president of Emergent Method, Nick Speyrer is a proven, innovative professional who leads a team of more than 100 full-time, part-time, and project-based team members who work across Louisiana and beyond to provide unparalleled services to clients in the public, private, and non-profit sectors.
+Under his leadership, Emergent Method has rapidly grown to become the leading management and strategy consulting firm in the region, with his work in particular focused around managing large-scale organizational transformations, strategic planning, and community outreach efforts for high-profile clients ranging from local and state government agencies to regional not-for-profit organizations and Fortune 1000 companies.

-Over the past five years, Nick has been integrally involved with the launch and sustained growth of The Water Institute of the Gulf, a not-for-profit, independent applied research and technical services institution with a mission to help coastal and deltaic communities thoughtfully prepare for an uncertain future.
-Nick currently serves as a senior manager for the State of Louisiana’s Restore Louisiana Homeowner Assistance Program, a $1.3 billion housing program launched in response to the great floods of 2016 that impacted more than 86,000 homeowners throughout Louisiana; in this role, Nick is responsible for all of the program’s outreach and engagement, communications, and applicant relations activities.
-Nick also advised the Louisiana Coastal Protection and Restoration Authority in the development of Louisiana’s 2012 Comprehensive Master Plan for a Sustainable Coast.
+Over the past six years, Nick has been integrally involved with the launch and sustained growth of The Water Institute of the Gulf, a not-for-profit, independent applied research and technical services institution with a mission to help coastal and deltaic communities thoughtfully prepare for an uncertain future.
+Nick also manages communications and outreach for the Restore Louisiana Homeowner Assistance Program, a $1.3 billion housing program launched in response to the great floods of 2016 that impacted more than 86,000 homeowners throughout Louisiana.
+Nick has also been involved in reorganization and consolidation efforts for the Louisiana Coastal Protection and Restoration Authority, the Louisiana Workforce Commission, the Louisiana Department of Natural Resources, Albemarle Corporation, and the Louisiana Department of Children and Family Services.
+Nick also advised the Louisiana Coastal Protection and Restoration Authority in the development of Louisiana’s 2012 and 2017 Comprehensive Master Plan for a Sustainable Coast.
 In this role, Nick led and managed all of the outreach, public relations, community awareness and facilitation efforts to develop the plan, while simultaneously coordinating services among several agencies, organizations and stakeholders to gain support for the plan.